Healthy Recipes Blog

 Adding the sauce to the noodles.

 • Turn the heat off.
 Transfer the noodles to an individual bowl.
-Drizzle them with sesame oil and top them with sesame seeds and chopped scallion.
+Drizzle them with toasted sesame oil and top them with sesame seeds and chopped scallion.
 Serve immediately.

 The noodles are served with chopsticks.